akkaygin/akkaygin/README.md

 # Hi
-I _attempt to_ build things from scratch all across the stack in the age of vibecoding and `pip install doStuffLibrary`
+I build things from scratch all across the stack in the age of vibecoding and `npm install doStuffLibrary`.

-- Hardware: Implementing a whole SoC in Verilog
-- Firmware: Writing avionics software for a rocket
-- Software: Creating assemblers and compilers in C and getting work done in Python (moving to JavaScript)
+From processor implementations in Verilog to avionics firmware and crafting assemblers/compilers, I thrive on understanding and building every layer.
+Currently learning JavaScript to complete the whole stack from silicon to slop.

 ## (Public) Projects:
 - [**operator**](https://github.com/akkaygin/operator), a cursed programming language where everything is an infix operator